Eye Library

 What is Macular Degeneration

-Age related Macular Degeneration (AMD) the leading cause of blindness in the United States.
-Advancements in medical technology and health awareness have significantly lengthened the average lifespans of Americans and others living in developed countries.
+Age-Related Macular Degeneration Age related Macular Degeneration (AMD) the leading cause of blindness in the United States.
+Advancements in medical technology and health awareness have significantly lengthened the average lifespans...

 What is a Retinal Detachment

 A retinal detachment is a separation of the retinal tissue from the back of the eye and is an ocular emergency.
-The primary symptoms of retinal detachment is a sudden onset of lightning streaks in the peripheral vision followed by a shower of hundreds of new floaters
+Signs and Symptoms of a Retinal Detachment The primary...

 What is a Stye

 A Stye is an inflamed or infected or clogged eyelid gland.
-The most common symptom of a sty is a red painful bump on the inside or the outside of the eyelid.
-Crusting of the eyelashes and conjunctivitis are often associated signs of a stye.
+Signs and Symptoms of a Stye The most common symptom of a sty is a red painful bump on...